riptidewave93/UNVR-NAS/README.md

     reboot
     ```

 8. At this point you can remove the HDD/SSD you used, and enjoy Debian 12 with OpenMediaVault on your UNVR Pro!
 Default login for OpenMediaVault is `admin:openmediavault`.
 SSH login information is `debian:debian`.
+Please note that first boot may take a bit as cloud-init runs to finish the setup.

 ## Removal